whisthq/STUN-server/README.md

 It will run in the background and restart automatically if it exits.
 To see if it is running, you can run `immortalctl`, which prints the running jobs and their names & PID.
 A proccess can be shutdown via `immortalctl -k <process-name>`.

 We have continuous integration set up in this project, using GitHub Actions.
-When a push or PR happens on branch `master` or `dev`, the executable will get compiled on Ubuntu and `clang-format` will be run, which will prompt you to format your code if it isn't formatted.
+When a push or PR happens on branch `main` or `dev`, the executable will get compiled on Ubuntu and `clang-format` will be run, which will prompt you to format your code if it isn't formatted.
 It will also run unit and integration tests using Unity, including testing UDP and TCP connectivity.
 You can see those in the `/tests` folder.
 You should make sure that your commit passes the tests under the Actions tab before merging a pull request, if you are contributing.

 ## Publishing & Updating

-Currently, we do not have an automated way to replace the STUN server in AWS Lightsail other than manually taking it down via SSH through the Lightsail portal, `git pull origin master && make` and starting the new version.
+Currently, we do not have an automated way to replace the STUN server in AWS Lightsail other than manually taking it down via SSH through the Lightsail portal, `git pull origin main && make` and starting the new version.
 Once you have updated the production code, you should run `./update.sh` to notify the Fractal team via Slack.

 ## Styling